sakari/astjs/README.md

-# Fun with javascript AST
+# Fun with javascript AST on top of esprima.

-Translations, matching, substitution, reification.
-See `translation.js` and `reify.js` for details as well as files in `test/`.
+Transformations, pattern matching, substitution, reification.
+The gist of the library is that you can reify pure javascript functions seamlessly to abstract syntax trees.

+    var src = astjs.reify.reify(function block() {
+        var a = 1;
+        var b = 2;
+    })

+The format we use is the one used by Esprima.

+Reifying just regular functions is maybe not so useful but we can also reify pattern functions i.e. functions which contains `splice variables` denoted by `$[0-9]+`.

+    var pattern = astjs.reify.pattern(function block() {
+        var a = $1;
+        var $2 = 2;
+    }

+This pattern can be used for pattern matching in AST trees, mapping of AST trees or as a place where you just substitute some AST values in to the splice variables.

 # Testing

 Run tests with `mocha`

-# Licence (The included node_modules have their own)
+# Licence (MIT style)

 Copyright (C) 2012 Sakari Jokinen